 You’ll find a different world entirely as you explore Mandrare.
 The calls of the crested drongo will wake you and the songs of the Antandroy tribe will punctuate your days.
 This is your chance to immerse yourself in the cultures of a traditional Madagascan tribe and find out about their lives.
 Meanwhile day and night walks reveal the Antandroy's pristine ancestral forests and the creatures, including four adorable species of lemur, that also live cheek by jowl with the Antandroy.

 The sleepy village of Manafiafy lies in a calm, island-dotted bay.
 Portuguese traders first sought safe anchorage here way back in 1613.
 The Manafiafy Beach & Rainforest Lodge is walking distance from the sea.
-You’ll find this handful of forest-backed bungalows makes a comfortable traveller’s rest and a dream base for snorkeling from.
+You’ll find this handful of forest-backed bungalows makes a comfortable traveller’s rest.

 Although peaceful, there’s lots to do in Manafiafy.
 You can visit the wetland birdlife on a motorboat trip and canoe amid the mangroves.
-You can whale watch from an observation tower, take a sail boat to an offshore island for an idyllic picnic lunch, and snorkel with the abundant tropical fishes whenever the fancy takes you.
-For the chance to see dwarf mouse and the lesser-spotted aye aye lemur, we particularly recommend a rainforest trek.
+You can whale watch from an observation tower, take a sail boat to an offshore island for an idyllic picnic lunch, and visit the local fisherman's village.
+For the chance to see dwarf lemur and the mouse lemur, we particularly recommend a rainforest trek.

 Enjoy the journey back to Antananarivo and one last night at Le Relais des Plateaux.
 There will be time to visit the markets and shops to pick up arts and handicrafts.